Dunedin Chinese Garden: History and construction

 Construction and design was closely supervised by Shanghai Museum and architects from that city.
 Much of the garden was pre-fabricated in Shanghai on a site identical to that in Dunedin, then dismantled and re-assembled in New Zealand with the help of Shanghai artisans.
 The only four items not imported from China are water, the fish in the lake, plants, and concrete.

 About 40 workers, artisans and support staff from Shanghai, including two cooks, came to New Zealand under special work visas for the initial construction phase of the garden.
 They were paid at least the minimum New Zealand wage and were accommodated in a backpackers hotel across the road from the construction site.
 Another 13 artisans joined them later on to build the Pai Lou gateway and finish the garden's features, lay courtyards and mosaics.

-The working hours were typically 7.30am to 5pm with one hour lunch break, seven days per week, with one day off each month.
+The working hours were typically 7:30am to 5pm with one hour lunch break, seven days per week, with one day off each month.
 The construction work included the pouring of 560 m3 of concrete, the use of over 280 tonnes of sand, 130 tonnes of hand-finished granite paving stones, as well as 380,000 hand-made roof tiles, and hand-constructed bricks and lattice-work.

 Almost 1000 tonnes of rock from Lake Tai – an important feature of Chinese architecture for over 1000 years – was imported for the construction to New Zealand in over 40 shipping containers.
 Taihu faces environmental damage from excessive quarrying from the lake floor.
 Most of these prized rocks form the climbing mountain, with about a third used for lining the edges of the pond and various rock features in the garden.

 The garden was blessed in June 2008, in the presence of Prime Minister Helen Clark and Chinese ambassador Zhang Yuanyuan and opened to the public the following month.
-Prime Minister Clark returned to officially open the garden in September 2008.
+Clark returned to officially open the garden in September 2008.